 Waxtongue – UK fungi of conservation concern

-Image on right: Thuemenidium atropurpureum from Milovaig on the isle of Skye, Scotland. © Paul Cannon
+Image on left: Hygrocybe punicea from Devon, England.
+(Photo: Martyn Ainsworth) Image on right: Thuemenidium atropurpureum from Milovaig on the isle of Skye, Scotland.
+(Photo: Paul Cannon)

 Identification of fungi from both groups is problematic, with diagnostic features difficult to assess especially once samples have been harvested and dried.
 With support from the UK Government’s Department for Environment, Food and Rural Affairs (Defra) and Scottish Natural Heritage (SNH) we are carrying out taxonomic and phylogenetic research to establish whether the species that are currently recognized using field-based and microscopic characters are single evolutionary units, or contain multiple cryptic species that may have different distributions, ecological requirements and conservation needs.